-PHYSICS graduates mainly pursue academic careers at Universities and research laboratories, but some also choose professional paths in computer companies, management consultancies or in the field of telecommunications.
+PHYSICS graduates mainly pursue academic careers at universities and research laboratories, whereas some choose professional paths in data science, consultancies, or R&D departments.

 Studying abroad: what opportunities does the University of Stuttgart has to offer?